The Society annually presents awards to homeopaths and others who have made a contribution to homeopathy.

 Download Outstanding Achievement Award guidelines for nominees and nomination form: click here

-If you have any questions about your nomination for either of these awards, please contact the Society office on 01604 817890.
+If you have any questions about your nomination for either of these awards, please contact Anne Mitchell on 01604 817890.

 Teaching innovation award